yogstation13/Yogstation/tgui/docs/component-reference.md

 - `label: string` - Item label.
 - `color: string` - Sets the color of the text.
 - `buttons: any` - Buttons to render aside the content.
-- `children: any` - Content of this labeled item.
+- `content/children: any` - Content of this labeled item.

 ### `LabeledList.Divider`